Engoo Blog Language Tips

 Play up/down

-A man in a business suit talking to a group of reporters holding microphones
+A man in a suit trying to play himself up while talking to reporters, who are holding up microphones and recording devices

-When you "play something up," you are trying to enhance its appeal or others’ interest in it.
+When you "play something up," you try to enhance its appeal or make it seem more interesting.
 For example, companies want to play up their products to customers, and politicians want to play up themselves to voters.

 The politician took advantage of the opportunity to play himself up in front of the TV cameras.

-The opposite of this expression is “play down.”
-It means to make something seem less important than it actually may be.
+The opposite of this expression is “play down," which is to make something seem less important than it actually may be.

-Although he’s very successful, he always plays down his achievements.
+Although he’s very successful, he always tries to play down his achievements.

 After winning the lottery, Joe tried to play down how much his life had changed.

-We’ll end this article on modesty by sharing a few related quotes from well-known and historical people.
-We hope you can find something useful or interesting among them.
+We’ll end this article by sharing a few related quotes from well-known or historical people.
+We hope you find something useful and interesting here!

 "It’s far more impressive when others discover your good qualities without your help."